Ganesha drinking milk miracle: Analysis

-Many statues were reported to not be cooperative.
-At the famous South Mumbai Ganapati temple the statues were described as not drinking milk.
-The traders at the Delhi Stock Exchange tried to feed milk to a Ganesh statue to no avail.
-The idol at the Bahadur Shah Zafar Marg shrine was claimed to drink fruit and sugarcane juice as easily as milk.
+Throughout the period, some statues were reported to not be cooperative.
+At a South Mumbai Ganapati temple in Tilwada, the statue was described as not drinking milk.
+Traders at the Delhi Stock Exchange also tried to feed milk to a Ganesh statue to no avail.
+Another murti at the Bahadur Shah Zafar Marg shrine was claimed to drink fruit and sugarcane juice as easily as it took in milk.
 The popular Siddhivinayak temple decided to close its gates after the statue allegedly stopped drinking milk at about 12:30 noon.
-The sadhus of these temples blamed local nastikas (disbelievers) for the idols not drinking milk.
+The sadhus of this temple blamed local nastikas (disbelievers or atheists) present for the mūrtis ceasing to drink milk.

 The claims were not limited to Ganesh statues.
 A week later on 27 September, The Statesman reported that a statue of the Virgin Mary in Singapore had also accepted milk.
 A 28 September report from Mumbai in the Indian Express said some people had protested when locals offered alcohol to a Gandhi statue, which it had quickly sipped.
-Bahujan Samaj Party workers in Uttar Pradesh's Basti district began trying to feed milk to statues of Ambedkar and Buddha.
+Bahujan Samaj Party workers in Uttar Pradesh's Basti district began feeding milk to statues of Buddha and 20th-century social reformer B. R. Ambedkar.

-Seeking to explain the claims, Ross McDowall led a team of scientists from India's Ministry of Science and Technology, travelled to a temple in New Delhi and made an offering of milk containing a food colouring.
-As the level of liquid in the spoon dropped, the scientists hypothesized that after the milk disappeared from the spoon, it coated the statue beneath where the spoon was placed.
+Seeking to explain the claims, Ross McDowall led a team of scientists from India's Ministry of Science and Technology, travelled to a temple in New Delhi and made an offering of milk containing food colouring.
+As the level of liquid in the spoon dropped, the scientists hypothesised that after the milk disappeared from the spoon, it coated the statue beneath where the spoon was placed.
 With this result, the scientists offered capillary action as an explanation; the surface tension of the milk was pulling the liquid up and out of the spoon, before gravity caused it to run down the front of the statue.

 Sitaram Kesri, labor minister in the Narasimha Rao government, quoted internal reports to say that a temple in Jhandewalan Park near the RSS headquarters in Delhi was the epicentre of the miracle.
-He said it was a ploy by the Hindu nationalist BJP to gain votes in the ensuing Lok Sabha elections by spreading false rumours.
-The phenomenon reportedly spread by an organized barrage of late-night telephone calls to Hindu temples all over India and the world, telling them to feed their statues milk.
+He said it was a ploy by the BJP to gain votes in the ensuing Lok Sabha elections by spreading false rumours.
+The phenomenon reportedly spread by an organised barrage of late-night telephone calls to Hindu temples all over India and the world, telling them to feed their statues milk.

 Reports of milk drinking tapered off after 21 September, though a few incidents were still reported.
 A small number of temples outside of India reported the effect continuing for several more days, but no further reports were made after the beginning of October.
-The story was picked up, mostly as a novelty piece, by news services around the world, including CNN, the BBC, the New York Times and the Guardian.
+The story was picked up by news services around the world, including the Washington Post, the BBC, the New York Times and the Guardian.